miking-lang/miking-benchmarks/README.md

    * an `argument` for specifying how to run the benchmark in its runtime,
    * an (optional) `options` for specifying command line options, and
    * an (optional) `buildOptions` for specifying command line build options,
    * an (optional) `base` for specifying where the application is built and run (default: the directory of the toml file),
+   * an (optional) `tags` for specifying a list of string tags for the application.
 * how `timing` of the benchmark is done,
 * (optional) what preprocessing step `[pre]` (same internal structure as an `[[app]]`) should be run on all inputs,